-You should discuss the options carefully with your surgeon and breast-care nurse.
+You should discuss the options carefully with the breast cancer team.

 What will happen if I decide not to have the operation?

 If appropriate, your surgeon will discuss non-surgical treatments with you.

 The cancer may not be controlled by other treatments, or the cancer may be controlled at first and then spread in a few months or years.